flecho/devlog/README.md

 <br>

-This is a simple blog that records my development log.
-(All logs are written in markdown.)
+This is a simple blog that records the development log.
+(All the logs will be presumably written in markdown.)
-This program will be written in python, and javascript.
+The program will be based on python3.6, and javascript.

-Basic plan
+#### Overview
-: This project was designed to make personal blog that can present a markdown file nicely.
+: This project was designed to make development blog that can present and format a markdown file nicely.

 <br>